mlvc-lab/ILKP/README.md

   - v2
   - v2q (quantization ver)
   - v2qq (quantization ver with alpha, beta quantization)
+    - v2qq-epsv1 (add epsilon to every denom with v2qq)
+    - v2qq-epsv2 (if denom is 0, set denom to epsilon with v2qq)
+    - v2qq-epsv3 (if alpha is nan, set alpha to 1.0 with v2qq)
   - v2f (fixed index $k$ during retraining time with v2qq)
   - v2nb (no $\beta$ with v2qq)
     - np: no adaptation v2, v2q, ⋯ for pointwise convolutional layers